GameDotPlay/ImageProcessing/README.md

 ## Design / How It Works

-The functionality of this application is entirely contained in the `TgaImage` and `Effects` classes.
+The functionality of this application is entirely contained in the `TgaImage` module and `Effects` class.

-The `TgaImage` class is responsible for importing a TGA image from disk, parsing the file into internal fields in memory based on the TGA specification, and saving the image back out to disk.
+The `TgaImage` module is responsible for importing a TGA image from disk, parsing the file into internal fields in memory based on the TGA specification, and saving the image back out to disk.

 The `Effects` class is a static class of effects that can be applied to a TGA image.
 Currently only GaussianBlur is implemented, but the class was designed to be easily expanded with more effects.